Chia-Network/chialisp-web/docs/common_functions.md

 title: 5 - Common Functions in Chialisp
 ---

-When you start to write full smart contracts, you will start to realize that you will need certain common functionality in a lot of puzzles.
+When you start to write full smart coins, you will start to realize that you will need certain common functionality in a lot of puzzles.
 Let's go over how to include them and what some of them are:

 ## include